mbaumer/us_hep_funding/docs/_states/KY.md

 <a name="KY-04"></a>
 [Back to top](#top)
 ## KY-04 -- Rep. Thomas Massie (R) -- [Wikipedia](https://en.wikipedia.org/wiki/KY-04)
-## Committees
-Thomas Massie is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019